hudajundi/reading-repo-102/read5.md

 ### CSS3 Color
 **HSL & HSLA**
 The *HSL* color property has been introduced in CSS3 as an alternative way to specify colors.
-The value of the property starts with the letters hsl, followed by individual values inside parentheses for:
+The value of the property starts with the letters hsl, followed by: individual values inside parentheses for:
 * **hue**: This is expressed as an angle (between 0 and 360 degrees).
 * **saturation**: This is expressed as a percentage.
 * **lightness**:This is expressed as apercentage with 0% being white, 50% being normal, and 100% being black